 Clause 32 (LC PHY specification) specifies the PHY entity for intensity modulation and direct detection (IM/DD) systems; an example of which is explained in 32.3.2 (LC Light interface example).
 The light communications intermediate frequency (LC IF) signal, which is introduced in Fig. 32-1, covers the frequency range of near direct current (DC) up to a few hundred MHz, see 32.3.4 (Channel numbering).

-There are three modes of the LC PHY: the LC High Throughput (LC HT) PHY, the LC Very High Throughput (LC VHT) PHY and the LC High Efficiency (LC HE) PHY.

-An LC STA shall support at least one of the following LC PHY modes:
+An LC STA shall support at least one of the three modes of the LC PHY, which are:

-- LC HT PHY
+- LC HT

-- LC VHT PHY
+- LC VHT

-- LC HE PHY.
+- LC HE

 …